 “California Air Resources Board (CARB)” means the agency of the State of California established and empowered to regulate sources of air emissions.

-“Class I, Class II, or Class III Railroad” is defined by the Surface Transportation Board pursuant to Title 49, Code of Federal Regulations, section 1201 Railroad Companies, 1-1 Classification of carriers, which is incorporated by reference; the class is based on the carrier’s annual operating revenues.
+“Cleaner Locomotive” means any Locomotive or Locomotive Engine with exhaust emission levels that are equal to or less than Tier 4.

-“Cleaner Locomotive” means any Locomotive with exhaust emission levels that are equal to or lower than the most current U.S. EPA Locomotive emission standards for all U.S. EPA certified emission standard levels and is lower for at least one measured emission level.
+“Compliant Equipment” means Cleaner Locomotives, ZE Locomotives, ZE Capable Locomotives, ZE Rail Equipment, components necessary to convert existing fleet Locomotives to Cleaner Locomotives, ZE Locomotives, or ZE Capable Locomotives, and supporting infrastructure.

-“Disadvantaged Community (DAC)” means a community which suffers from a combination of economic, health, and environmental burdens.
-These burdens include poverty, high unemployment, air and water pollution, presence of hazardous wastes as well as high incidence of asthma and heart disease.
-DACs are designated by the California Environmental Protection Agency for the purposes of Senate Bill 535 (De León, Stats.
-2012, Ch.
-830), and their boundaries are identified by census tract numbers in CalEnviroScreen, an analytical tool developed by the Office of Environmental Health Hazard Assessment (OEHHA) and available at , which is incorporated by reference.
+“Disadvantaged Communities (DAC)” are census tracts or applicable tribal data designated by the California Environmental Protection Agency for the purposes of Senate Bill 535 (Health and Safety Code section 39711) using the most current version of CalEnviroScreen by the Office of Environmental Health Hazard Assessment (OEHHA).

-“Enforceable Emission Reductions” means emission reductions for which CARB has authority to hold a particular party or parties liable and to take enforcement action if the emission reductions claimed are not achieved.
+“Enforceable Emission Reductions” means emission reductions for which CARB has authority to hold a particular party or parties liable and to take enforcement action if the emission reductions expected are not achieved.

-“Engine Tier” means the Locomotive Engine emission level as defined by U.S. EPA in Code of Federal Regulations, title 40, section 1033.101.
+“Engine Tier” means the Locomotive Engine emission level as defined by the United States Environmental Protection Agency (U.S. EPA) in Code of Federal Regulations, title 40, section 1033.101 and specifically the tier names set forth in the accompanying Table 1 and Table 2 for that section.

 “Executive Officer” means the Executive Officer of CARB, or their designee.